 Other difficulties can arise if there is a mismatch between the expectations of the user and the level of detail that has been included in a model.
 For example, the most widely used computational model of a conductance change synapse is designed to do the same thing each and every time it is "activated," yet most real synapses display many kinds of use-dependent plasticity, and many also have a high degree of stochastic variability.
-And even the venerable Hodgkin-Huxley model (Hodgkin and Huxley 1952), which is probably the classical success story of computational neuroscience, does not replicate all features of the action potential in the squid giant axon, because it does not completely capture the dynamics of the currents that generate the spike (Moore and Cox 1976; Fohlmeister et al. 1980; Clay and Shlesinger 1982).
+And even the venerable Hodgkin-Huxley model [Hodgkin, 1952 #129], which is probably the classical success story of computational neuroscience, does not replicate all features of the action potential in the squid giant axon, because it does not completely capture the dynamics of the currents that generate the spike [Clay, 1982 #370][Fohlmeister, 1980 #369][Moore, 1976 #368].
 Such discrepancies are potentially a problem only if a user who is unaware of their existence attempts to apply a model outside of its original context.